Start a ClojureScript App from Scratch

 (js/console.log "Hello, Time Dive!"))

-Now when you try to run the app you will notice that the console.log does not log the first time, but only after each save.
+Now when you try to run the app you will notice that the console.log will only log when there has been a reload. not log the first time but only after each save.
 Things to take note of:

 Add Reagent